emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 __Ranger Abilities:__
 * __General Abilities:__
   * __Under the Stars:__ You have been forced to learn to sleep anywhere.
 All sleep acts as though you are in a bed.
-  * __Minor Medicine:__ Spend an hour to create a salve once per day.
-Salves keep for 24 hours.
-* __Advantages:__
-  * __Tracker:__ You are an excellent tracker, and have advantage when looking for trails and sign of passage.
-  * __Camouflage:__ If you stay absolutely still, you can take on the color of your surroundings.
-This gives you advantage on stealth checks while camouflaged.

 __Level 0 Ranger__